ESMValGroup/ESMValTool/doc/sphinx/source/getting_started/config_user.rst

 ***********************

 The ``config-user.yml`` configuration file contains all the global level information needed by ESMValTool.
+The configuration is passed to ESMValTool as a command line argument (see :ref:`Running ESMValTool <running>`).

+The default user configuration file is stored in the ESMValCore install directory, but for general users it may be easier to copy the default settings listed below in a suitable project directory.

 The following shows the default settings from the ``config-user.yml`` file.

 .. code-block:: yaml